-- (a) Training: The department shall see that Graduate Employees are properly instructed and supervised in the safe operation of any machinery, tools, equipment, process, or practice which they are authorized to use or apply during the course and scope of their employment and in the proper handling of dangerous or toxic substances.
-This training will be provided to the employee without loss of pay. - (b) Field Training: If the Graduate Employee's work assignment includes off-campus field work, the supervisor shall see that the Graduate Employee is properly trained not only in the safe operation of all equipment, but also in appropriate field safety, including sexual harassment training, first-aid, and emergency contact protocols.
+(a) Training: The department shall see that Graduate Employees are properly instructed and supervised in the safe operation or handling of any machinery, tools, equipment, process, or practice which they are authorized to use or apply during the course and scope of their employment and in the proper handling of dangerous or toxic substances.

+All trainings under this article will be provided to the employee without loss of pay and costs shall be covered by the Employer.
+Time spent in trainings under this article will be counted as hours worked in the employment period.